mwmichel25/director-scripts/README.md

 (http://www.cloudera.com/content/cloudera/en/documentation/cloudera-director/latest/topics/director_intro.html) for
 more details on where and how to add scripts.

+## Code Contributing

+In order to contribute code you must sign the ICLA and CCLA.
+It is a requirement that you sign one of the license agreements for us to recognize and use the code you have contributed.
+You only need to sign the agreement once then you can get started.

 ## Bootstrap scripts

 There are currently no example bootstrap scripts available.